 Window Flashing That Lasts

 Windows are the weak link in your assembly.
 Along with doors, they amount to the largest holes in your envelope.
-To ensure that your building is air and water-tight, continuity between high-performance windows and your air barrier/WRB is essential.
-We’ve talked a lot about how to ensure air barrier continuity at windows, but equally important is ensuring that water can’t get into your building.
-EXTOSEAL ENCORS, because of its flexibility, durability, air- and water-impermeability, and guaranteed lasting performance, is far and away the best choice for window flashing.
+To ensure that your building is air- and water-tight, continuity between high-performance windows and your air barrier/WRB is essential.
+We’ve talked a lot about how to ensure air barrier continuity at windows, but of greater importance in your building hierarchy of need is ensuring that water can’t get into your building.
+EXTOSEAL ENCORS, because of its flexibility, durability, air- and water-impermeability, and guaranteed lasting performance, is far and away the best choice for fenestration flashing.

 Well-executed window flashing that is continuous with your weather-resistant barrier is critical to creating a drainage plane for excess water.
 Because glass is highly waterproof, rain that hits the window will end up on the sill.
 For this reason, sills need to have the proper pitch to ensure easy drainage of rainwater.
 This is especially important for high-performance buildings, in which windows are set deeper into the assembly for the purposes of minimizing thermal bridging and accommodating more insulation.
-And once water hits the sill, it needs to run off, not leak into the building or seep through the sill.
+And once water hits the sill, it needs to run off.

 EXTOSEAL ENCORS: Long-lasting, airtight, waterproof and flexible